Linda Leopold Strauss

 Linda’s first stories appeared in magazines such as CRICKET, SPIDER, LADYBUG, ASTRAPI (a French children’s magazine), and SCHOOL (an Australian children’s magazine).
 Now, after eleven books, her published work has been translated into French, Italian, Swedish, German, and Russian.

 Her most recent books are A Different Kind of Passover (Kar-Ben, 2017), Best Friends Pretend (Cartwheel Books, 2013), and Preschool Day Hooray!
-(Cartwheel Books, 2010).
-Linda’s picture book, Numbers Everywhere!
-(Holiday House, 2021) is now on the shelves.
-Her newest, Everybody’s Book, the Story of the Sarajevo Haggadah will be published in 2023.
+(Cartwheel Books, 2010) and Linda’s picture book, Numbers Everywhere!
+(Holiday House, 2021).
+Her newest, Everybody’s Book, the Story of the Sarajevo Haggadah is now on the shelves.

 Awards include the Sydney Taylor Honor Award; the Anne Izard Storytellers Award; Bank Street Best Book Award; and New York Public Library “Best Books for the Teen Age.”
 Numbers Everywhere has recently been selected as a 2023 Mathical Honor Book